clinicalml/realhumaneval/task_upload/tasks (1).md

 ```
 Your goal is to implement the LoginAuthenticator class.
 This class will be used to authenticate users of a system.

-To implement the methods of the LoginAuthenticator class, follow these instructions for each method:
+You will implement the following methods in the LoginAuthenticator class:

 _hash_password (Private Method):